stefanos1316/SEMTs_Comparisson/scripts/README.md

 	$./script.[jolinar, jalen, PowerAPI, RAPL] -h, -help, --h, or --help

 # Optional Information
-It is suggested for the user to store the log files and results (command line arguments $2) in the results directory found under the SEMTs_Comparisson repository.
+It is suggested for the user to store the log files and results (command line argument --logs) in the results directory found under the SEMTs_Comparisson repository.